javtges/robot-pancake-chef/README.md

 * Food storage bottle

 ## Usage
-First, the hardware must be set up by connecting the RealSense camera (via USB cable) and the Franka Emika Panda arm (via Ethernet cable) to the user's computer and turning on the griddle to 325 degrees Fahrenheit.
+First, the hardware must be set up by connecting the RealSense camera (via USB cable) and the Franka Emika Panda arm (via Ethernet cable) to the user's computer and turning on the griddle to 375 degrees Fahrenheit.
 All april tags and objects must be appropriately placed in the work space.
 All observers must be outside the boundaries of the robot's workspace.

 Once the hardware has been set up, the software is ready to be launched.
 Open a terminal and navigate to the workspace containing the `pancake_pkg`.
 Use the following command to launch the project,
 ```
 source devel/setup.bash
 roslaunch pancake_pkg make_pancakes.launch use_sim:=false
 ```
-This command will launch the `cartesian_control`, `pancake_control`, `pancake_vision` nodes and display the Franka Emika Panda robot in `MoveIt` using `Rviz`.
+This command will launch the `pancake_control` and `pancake_vision` nodes and display the Franka Emika Panda robot in `MoveIt` using `Rviz`.

 ## Configuration
 Each of the three main functionalities of the project are implemented through a single ROS service `make_pancakes`.
 The first step is to pour batter onto the heated griddle.
-This part of the service will command the robot to grab the food storage bottle containing the mixed pancake batter, flip the bottle spout-side down above the griddle, squeeze the bottle for six seconds allowing for pancake batter to be released, then flip the bottle spout-side up and place it back at its starting location.
+This part of the service will command the robot to grab the food storage bottle containing the mixed pancake batter, flip the bottle spout-side down above the griddle, squeeze the bottle for twelve seconds allowing for pancake batter to be released, then flip the bottle spout-side up and place it back at its starting location.

-Once the batter has been dispensed, the pancake is ready to be flipped to allow for even cooking on both sides.
+The robot will then wait for a signal to flip the pancake.
+Flip time is determined by computer vision counting the number of contours on the pancake and their rate of change.
+Once the number of bubbles are no longer increasing, the pancake is ready to be flipped.
 This part of the service will command the robot to grab the modified heat-proof spatula, maneuver it to get the pancake situated on the spatula, flip the pancake back onto the griddle, then move the robot to its home posiiton.

-Once the other side of the pancake is fully cooked, the pancake is ready to be handed off to the hungry user.
+A 20 second wait time ensures the second side of the pancake is perfect cooked and ready to be handed off to the hungry user.
 The last part of the service will command the robot to maneuver the modified heat-proof spatula to get the pancake situated on the spatula, then lift it off of the griddle and flip it onto a user's plate.

 Open a new terminal and run the following commands
 ```